redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 1. If a WebAssembly program needs to allocate memory, then allocation values range between:
     *  Minimum:  1 page (64Kb)
     *  Maximum:  32767 pages (~2Gb)
-1. Memory growth is monotonic.
-That is, once allocated, a WebAssembly memory page cannot be deallocated until that program terminates.
+1. Over the lifespan of a WebAssembly module, memory growth is monotonic.<br>That is, at runtime, a WebAssembly program can request more memory (up to the maximum defined at instantiation time); but once allocated, those pages cannot be deallocated until the program terminates.
 1. Memory allocated by the host environment can be shared with one or more WebAssembly modules.
     * The host environment must allocate some initial block of memory before instantiating the WebAssembly module(s)
     * A reference to the host memory must be supplied at the time the WebAssembly module is instantiated
     * If multiple WebAssembly modules need access the same block of memory, then this is possible, but these modules must be compiled with the compiler option `--enable-threads`
 1. Memory allocated by the WebAssembly module can be shared with host environment, but only if it has been explicitly exported
 1. You, the developer, are responsible for keeping track of what data lives at which location within linear memory.
-How you choose to do this is entirely up to you, but as mentioned in the section above on memory safety, you must take care of ensuring that:
+How you choose to do this is entirely up to you, but as mentioned in the section above on memory safety, you must take care to ensure that:
-    * `store` and `load` instructions remain within the bounds of your data structures
+    * `store` and `load` instructions always operate within the boundaries of your data structures
     * Unused areas of memory remain truly unused
     * Data not intended to represent a memory address is not used as a memory address

-### Allocating Memory in the Host Environment
+### Sharing Host Environment Memory with WebAssembly

-When allocating WebAssembly memory, at the very least, you must specify the initial number of pages to be allocated.
+When the host environment allocates memory to be shared with WebAssembly, at the very least, you must specify the initial number of pages to be allocated.
 In JavaScript, you would write:

 ```javascript
 const wasmMemory = new WebAssembly.Memory({ initial : 1 })